GOALS-survey/CAFE/docs/source/index.rst

 The current release of ``CAFE`` (v1.0.0) supports the ``CAFE`` spectral fitting tool.
 The ``CRETA`` extraction tool will be supported and more fully described in subsequent releases of the code.

-If you use ``CAFE`` to fit your data, please reference it as a link to the GitHub repository: :ref: `https://github.com/GOALS-survey/CAFE <https://github.com/GOALS-survey/CAFE>`_
+If you use ``CAFE`` to fit your data, please reference it as a link to the GitHub repository: `https://github.com/GOALS-survey/CAFE <https://github.com/GOALS-survey/CAFE>`_

 User Documentation